ritik8004/drupal_assignment/tests/jenkins/Readme.md

 - Move Nginx configurations to Jenkins or Appserver container and remove Nginx container
 - Use Configuration Matrix to run the multiple builds
 - Make it work with Lando url for local development
+- Provide a way to turn on debug on browser via parameter on job.
+This would call the rebuild command with argument --debug.
+Alter the build command to automatically remove the healess/disable-gpu lines.